mikeboyle/student-app-backend/README.md

 X What is the difference between response.send("Hello world!") and the response.json?

-Should we gitignore the .env file?
+X Should we gitignore the .env file?

-If the request gets an error, does it ever make it to the server or does it get an error before it gets to it?
+X If the request gets an error, does it ever make it to the server or does it get an error before it gets to it?

-What if a request causes an error and express is no longer running?
+X What if a request causes an error and express is no longer running?
 How are we going to handle this issue?

 ### Building routes
-why is it important to have a return inside of an if block when you already have a response?
+x why is it important to have a return inside of an if block when you already have a response?

-Is there a specific order we have to write our routes in our controllers?
+x Is there a specific order we have to write our routes in our controllers?